Skip to main content

 Building Materials, Creature Comforts

 The materials you use (brick, siding, stone, etc.) will depend upon your home’s architecture and the look you want to achieve, but the glass must be tempered safety glass.
 Tempered glass is stronger than plain glass and, if broken, will crumble into small, smooth pebbles rather than shatter into dangerous shards.
 It’s used in automobiles and patio doors, and you’ll definitely want it here.
-As per West Bay Energy services, you’ll also want insulated glass, which is double paned (sometimes triple paned) and usually filled with an inert gas such as argon to act as an additional buffer from outside temperatures.
-You also need to make sure that your insulation is as good as it can be, with the ridiculous energy prices that we now have.
+You’ll also want insulated glass, which is double paned (sometimes triple paned) and usually filled with an inert gas such as argon to act as an additional buffer from outside temperatures.

-Utilizing natural shade and breezes are great examples of passive cooling techniques for a sunroom, but according to an air conditioning contractor during high summer, you may need air conditioning.
-Your builder may be able to extend your home’s existing duct work into the sunroom to make room for the air conditioners, as long as your system can handle the extra square footage.
+Utilizing natural shade and breezes are great examples of passive cooling techniques for a sunroom, but during high summer, you may need air conditioning.
+Your builder may be able to extend your home’s existing duct work into the sunroom, as long as your system can handle the extra square footage.
 You might need additional duct fans, and you could even install a separate thermostat and valve system to control your sunroom’s temperature independently from the rest of the house if needed.
-You may also need to contact an hvac company to schedule you ac tune up today before the hot weather arrives.

 By the same token, while sunny days will help warm up a chilly sunroom, a four-season space will need a little help in the heating department in order to be pleasant during Virginia winters.
 As with air conditioning, central heating can help you here if your current system will allow for it.
 Other heating options include installing a small gas wall heater, and radiant floor heating.